Seyno-21/FirstClass_Interior_Agile/README.md

 Shop Page: This page should contain the images of items along with the price which they are selling There should be one horizontal navigation bar on every page so that it should be easy for users to switch between all the pages
 Home Page Categories: Mouses/Restaurants/Schools/Offices/Casinos

-About: Introductory paragraph about the company/List of staff members: CEO/Lead Designer/Design Team - two designers/Business
+About: paragraph about the company

-Contact: Physical Address, Phone Number, Email Address, Fax number, Customer enquiry fee,

 Shop: Showcasing the latest designer products